108 Comments

 Joy Filled's avatar

-As a female senior American, I have no shame in stating I have benefitted from an system where I observed and then seized opportunities that would bring me far greater prosperity than my parents or grandparents pursued.
-As a result I've had a life filled with extraordinary adventure, provided excellent opportunities for my children, attained a comfortable level of financial 'security' and freedom to learn equal to my curiosity, and practice my faith without hostility.
+My POV as a female American born in 1960, I have no shame in stating I have benefitted from an system where I observed and then seized opportunities that would bring me far greater prosperity than my parents or grandparents pursued.
+It was not easy but I paid attention.
+I chose to get an accounting degree (not many females doing that) at night (full time job so no college debt) and worked in the international accounting field.
+I HAD to stay attentive and adapt for survival.
+As a result, I've had a life filled with extraordinary adventure, provided excellent opportunities for my children, attained a comfortable level of financial 'security', freedom to learn equal to my curiosity, and practice my faith without hostility.

 I also recognize that 'nothing lasts forever' and the gluttonous greed of the American leadership's bold wealth transfers will likely be its comeuppance.
-Personally, I am positioning myself and family for the slow, steady decline.
-Being prepared does not mean I will avoid the despised surveillance state, it means being careful...weigh the risks and benefits and act (or don't act) accordingly.
-I looking forward with calm reason, understand it won't be a perfect plan but I intend, with God's multiplying effect, to have a soft landing.
-Prudence.
+Personally, I am positioning myself for the slow, steady decline.
+Being attentive and adaptable does not mean I will avoid the despised surveillance state, it means I must be careful...weigh the risks and benefits and be prudent while maintaining integrity.
+A balancing act.
+I looking forward with calm reason and a heavy dose of suspicion, because I understand I don't have a perfect plan but I intend, with God's multiplying effect, to have a soft landing.

 As far as "Europe" is concerned, the extraordinary stupid, destructive policies of leadership and the willingness of its inhabitants to watch the destruction of their history, culture, infrastructure, jobs, language, families, faith, and finances rapidly decay, is astounding to me (as it is here in USA to a slightly lesser degree because we are the hegemon).
 I hope the wise and shrewd inhabitants find and act upon any opportunities available to thrive in the next era.
 Shrewdness is not inherently evil.
 Luke 16.1-13